RelexSun/Birthday-list-C/docs/README.md

 ## Members

-We are team 3 consist with 5 members:
+We are team 3 consist of 5 members:

 - Nop Relexsun
 -